HAMsters Antenna Building Workshop a Huge Success!

 “Congratulations Greg.
 Your immunity has expired.”

 The camera loss particularly hurts because that 180-degree tower camera had become incredibly useful for antenna tracking, rotor verification, weather observation, and general tower monitoring.
-Of course lightning always seems to target the gear you actually
+Of course lightning always seems to target the gear you actually like.

 And naturally, the tiny little Meshtastic relay that barely draws enough power to light a Christmas bulb apparently sacrificed itself heroically for the greater good.